 - Cut six triangle slices on each half side of the cake.
 It will give you twelve Christmas cake tree slices.

 - Using a piping bag, decorate the cake trees in a zig-zag fashion.
+Finally, sprinkle hundreds and thousands on the cake trees.

 Video